-Ontario Heritage Trust 10 Adelaide Street East Toronto, Ontario M5C 1J3
+Ontario Heritage Trust

+10 Adelaide Street East

+Toronto, Ontario

+M5C 1J3

+registrar@heritagetrust.on.ca

-TAKE NOTICE that Council for the City of Toronto intends to designate the property, including the lands, buildings and structures thereon known municipally as 250 University Avenue under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
+TAKE NOTICE that Council for the City of Toronto passed Designation By-law 69-2022 on February 2 and 3, 2022, which designates the lands, buildings and structures known municipally as 250 University Avenue, under Part IV, Section 29 of the Ontario Heritage Act, R.S.O.
 1990, c.O.18, as amended, as a property of cultural heritage value or interest.